 - Exposure to a variety of genres and text types is an opportunity for students to know what kind of books they prefer to read.

-- Students practice meaningful reading daily and learn to enjoy reading as their reading skills improve and they understand the content.
+- Students practice meaningful reading daily and learn to enjoy reading as their word attack skills improve and they understand the content.

 - Guided reading helps the student to develop their comprehension abilities and to improve their thinking process.

 - Guided reading gives teachers the opportunity to observe and guide their students accordingly to the students’ needs and reading level.

 What are the Essential Parts of a Guided Reading Lesson?